stevenrskelton/build-action-file-receiver/README.md

 Written in Scala 3, using FS2 / HTTP4s / Cats.

-Receives Scala artifacts uploaded during a GitHub Action.

 ### An HTTP server accepting HTTP PUT file uploads, validating authenticity against GitHub Packages Maven MD5 hashes.

-Run this if you have a *private repo* and want to get your artifacts out of GitHub using the unlimited egress bandwidth available to GitHub Actions.
+Run this if you have a GitHub *private repo* and want to get your artifacts out of GitHub CI/CD using the unlimited egress bandwidth available to GitHub Actions.

 #### ✅ Runs as fat-jar using the `java -jar` command Java JDK 17
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;